LAS VEGAS CRIMINAL DEFENSE ATTORNEY ERIC P. ROY

 - Assault and Battery

 - Violent Crimes such as Robbery, Kidnapping and Murder

-If you have been involved in any crime, contact The Law Offices of Eric Roy; we believe in our clients and will aggressively defend your rights.
+If you have been involved in any crime, contact Eric Roy Law; we believe in our clients and will aggressively defend your rights.

 Felonies are serious crimes that, if convicted, may result in a prison term of at least one (1) year or more depending on the crime in question.
 Examples of Felonious crimes are: Robbery, Kidnapping, Drug Trafficking, Possession of a Controlled Substances, and Murder.
 If the police have probable cause to believe that a felony was committed by a person, that person will be arrested and transported to the local jail for booking.